 Approval and Review

-This Policy was approved by the Paddle Canada Board of Directors on 24-January-2019 and is reviewed annually.
+This Policy was approved by the Paddle Canada Board of Directors in January 2020 and is reviewed annually.

 When the user’s web browser requests a web page from another computer on the Internet, it automatically gives that computer the address where it should send the information.
 This address is called the computer’s “IP address.”
 Paddle Canada does not collect, use or disclose IP Addresses.